Advertisement

 1

-Set a fixed wake time
+Pick a wake time and don't negotiate

 2

-Don't go to bed until you're sleepy
+Wait until you're actually sleepy

 3